unode/deep-learning-intro/_extras/design.md

 #### Dan from Life Sciences

 Dan produced a large population of bacteria that were subject to genetic alterations resulting in 10 different phenotypes.
 The latter can be identified by different colors, shapes and movement speed under a fluorescence microscope.
 Dan has not a lot of experience with image processing techniques to segment these different objects, but used GUI based tools like [fiji](https://fiji.sc) and others.
 He has recorded 50-60 movies of 30 minutes each.
 10 of these movies have been produced with one type of phenotype only.
-Dan doesn't consider himself a strong coder, but would need to identify bacteria of the phenotypes in question in the dataset.
+Dan doesn't consider himself a strong coder, but would need to identify bacteria of the phenotypes in the dataset.
+He is interested to learn if Deep Learning can help.

 #### Eric from Pediatrics Science